sniyaz/csci-110-su24/about.md

 **Note 2:** My goal is that everybody should get 100% (or close to 100%) on the Labs and Homeworks.
 We use GitHub Classroom in this class, which lets you know your grade on the coding assignments almost immediately after submitting.
 Read on for more on GitHub Classroom and how we'll use it this semester.

 **Do I Curve?** I reserve the right to make the bins for each grade _easier_, but I will never make them _harder_ (in case, for example, I mess up and give an exam that's way too hard).

+## WTF is EPA?

+Part of your grade in this course will will focus on your _effort, participation, and altruism_.
+This includes things like:

+1. Showing up to class (obviously).
+2. Showing up to office hours.
+3. Asking questions during class and office hours.
+4. Posting your questions on the Canvas Q&A board.
+5. Socializing with other students on the class Discord (yes, actually).
+6. **Helping out** your fellow students!!!
+This will boost your EPA **the most**: for example by answering questions on the Canvas Q&A board for other students who are stuck.

 ## Late Assignments and Make-Up Exams [TODO]